RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

 \subsubsection{Goal-based instructions}

 In this experiment, we use the last second of the ground truth trajectories as goal-based instructions.
 Specifically, we replace the last second of predicted marginal trajectories with the last second of ground truth trajectories and evaluate the changes in joint trajectories ($\mathcal{P}^{\text{joint}}_{1:T}$ in \Cref{fig:per-agent-to-multi-agent}).
 For evaluation, we use the validation split of the Argoverse 2 Forecasting dataset and the metrics described in \Cref{subsubsection:cross_dataset_metrics}.
-This evaluation is similar to the \textit{joint-as-marginal} configuration of \citet{ngiam2022scene}, but with trajectory modifications as goal-based instructions.
+This evaluation is similar to the \textit{goal-conditioned} configuration of \citet{ngiam2022scene}, but with trajectory modifications as goal-based instructions instead of goal positions as input.
 At inference, we modify either the marginal trajectory with the highest confidence score or with the lowest minFDE w.r.t. the desired goal positions, or all 6 trajectories per agent.

 \textbf{Results:} All instruction configurations are evaluated on the validation split of the Argoverse 2 Forecasting dataset. \Cref{table:goal_based_instructions} presents the results.
-All instruction configurations improve the distance-based metrics, while modifying all trajectories leads to the most significant improvement (12\% lower final displacement error).
+All instruction configurations improve the distance-based metrics, while modifying all trajectories leads to the most significant improvement (12\% lower final distance error).
 This shows that modifications to marginal trajectories affect subsequently decoded joint trajectories and can be used to issue goal-based instructions.